-Between 1914 and 1950, Ellen Biddle Shipman (1869–1950) designed more than 650 gardens, and her commissions spanned the United States, from Long Island’s Gold Coast to the state of Washington.
-In high demand for her formal gardens and lush planting style, her elite clients included Fords, Rockefellers, Astors, and du Ponts.
-Shipman’s imaginative approach merged elements from the Colonial Revival and Arts and Crafts movements with a distinctive ability to create sensual, secluded landscapes.
+Between 1914 and 1950, Ellen Shipman (1869–1950) designed more than 600 gardens in the United States, from Long Island's Gold Coast to the state of Washington.
+Her secluded, lush formal gardens attracted a clientele that included Fords, Edisons, Astors, and du Ponts.
+Shipman’s imaginative approach merged elements of the Colonial Revival and Arts and Crafts movements with a unique planting style enlivened by Impressionistic washes of color.

-In Ellen Shipman and the American Garden author Judith B. Tankard describes Shipman’s remarkable life and discusses fifty of her major works, including the Stan Hywet Gardens in Akron, Ohio; Longue Vue Gardens in New Orleans; and Sarah P. Duke Gardens at Duke University.
-Richly illustrated with plans and photographs, this expanded and revised edition reveals Shipman’s ability to combine plants for dramatic impact and create spaces of the utmost intimacy.
-Tankard also examines Shipman’s unusual life, including a childhood on the American frontier; years in the artists’ colony of Cornish, New Hampshire; and her long association with artist and architect Charles Platt.
-Shipman was also notable for establishing a thriving New York City practice and acting as an advocate for women in the profession, as she trained several other successful designers in her all-female office.
+In Ellen Shipman and the American Garden author Judith B. Tankard describes Shipman’s remarkable life and discusses her major works, including the Cummer Museum of Art and Gardens in Jacksonville, Florida; Stan Hywet Hall and Gardens in Akron, Ohio; Longue Vue House and Gardens in New Orleans, and Sarah P. Duke Gardens at Duke University.
+Richly illustrated with plans and photographs, the book explores Shipman’s ability to create intimate spaces through dense plantings, evocative water features, and classical ornament.
+Tankard also examines Shipman's unusual life, which was enriched by her years in the artists' colony of Cornish, New Hampshire, and her association with the architect Charles A. Platt.
+Shipman was notable for establishing a thriving New York City practice and mentoring women in the profession.
+Many of the assistants she trained in her all-female office went on to become successful designers in other parts of the country.

 List price: $39.95